 If you are already a tenant and do not have a tenancy agreement you do have the right to ask your landlord to draw one up.
 If your landlord refuses to do so you have the right to ask the Sheriff to draw up the agreement.
 However you should take independent advice before taking the matter to the Sheriff.

+If you are signing a tenancy agreement after 1 December 2017, you will get a private residential tenancy.
 It can be difficult to tell what type of tenancy you have and if you have any doubts you should contact our Homelessness and Advice section for advice.
 Although some tenancy agreements do state the type of tenancy being offered this is not always accurate.
 The Homelessness and Advice section offer a free, confidential advice and information service and you can contact us on 01856873535 or visit us at the Council Offices, School Place, Kirkwall.

 A private residential tenancy was introduced by Scottish Government on 1 December 2017 for landlords/tenants.
 Its purpose is to improve security, stability and predictability for tenants and provide safeguards for landlords, lenders and investors.
 The new tenancy is open-ended and will last until a tenant wishes to leave the let property or a landlord uses one (or more) of 18 grounds for eviction, see Grounds for Eviction page from the 'Related Links' section of this page.